penseipublicidade/website/docs/controls/page.md

 ### `platform_brightness`

-The current brightness mode of the host platform: `ft.Brightness.LIGHT` or `ft.Brightness.DARK`.
-Read-only.
+The current brightness mode of the host platform.

+Value is read-only and of type [`Brightness`](/docs/reference/types/brightness).

 ### `pubsub`